yash0g-dev/portfolio/README.md

 ## 👨‍💻 About Me

-**Himanshu Sharma**
+**Yash Gupta** is a full-stack developer with a passion for building scalable and efficient web applications.

-Computer Engineering Undergraduate at IIIT Bhubaneswar with interests in:
+Computer Engineering Undergraduate at KIT Kanpur with interests in:

 * Full-Stack Development
 * Data Structures & Algorithms